joemarshall/directvideo/index.markdown

 ### Colour format

 By default the player uses 10 bit colour (RGBA1010102) for the output frames, which gives higher quality colour reproduction than 8 bit (RGBA888).
 It is supported by modern Android GPUs.
-On some older devices, or if you want to replay video that has alpha you may want to use RGBA888 colour format.
+On some older devices, you may want to use RGBA888 colour format.
 You can do this by adding a DirectVideo section to DefaultEngine.ini with the colour format set, like so:
 ```
 [DirectVideo]
 OutputFormat=CharRGBA